——— About Ohtsu Shorakuen

 I was told many times that it would not work because of the difference in the land and soil, but as I watched the trees grow little by little, I began to think it was interesting.

 Still, growing trees from seedlings on your own land has its own unique appeal.
-You can molds them to your liking, and the attachment you feel as you work with each tree one by one is priceless.
+You can mold them to your liking, and the attachment you feel as you work with each tree one by one is priceless.
 Every year, I plant more new seedlings, sometimes leaving it to my employees, so that they can grow as artisans and I can continue to take on new challenges.

 Growing trees is not just about making them bigger.
 I see it as a journey of personal growth, honing my skills in the process and interacting with nature.